bondaren/nuclei_segm_fixed/README.md

 ```bash
 python utils/precision_recall.py --gt /home/vlad/EmbryoFiles/GT_Ab1_test.h5 --seg /home/vlad/EmbryoFiles/GT_Ab1_test_threshold.h5
 ```
 `LIST_OF_GROUND_TRUTH_FILES` and `LIST_OF_SEGMENTATION_FILES` must much.
-This will print out the precision/recall/accuracy values for each intersection-over-union threshold considered, as well as save the precision-recall plots in the current directory.
+This will print out the precision/recall/f1/accuracy values for each intersection-over-union threshold considered, as well as save the precision-recall plots in the directory where `LIST_OF_SEGMENTATION_FILES` are.